caseconsulting/vue-expense-app/src/components/charts/README.md

 One last note is things we stumbled upon that created errors with the charts.

 - If the chart has a different animation after viewing a second time, make sure your fetchingData and drawing the chart are two separate functions and both async.
 This will ensure the data is completely loaded in before rendering the chart.
-- If a clickable chart is throwing errors in the console onClick, make sure you have a beforeDestroy hook that calls the destroyChart function in the base chart.
+- If a clickable chart is throwing errors in the console onClick, make sure you have a beforeUnmount hook that calls the destroyChart function in the base chart.
 If the chart instance is not properly destroyed sometimes vue looks for things that aren't there after leaving the chart.